emaphp/magento2-module-vuewidget/README.md

 </page>
 ```

+Run `npm run build` and clear cache to see the changes.

 ### Data provider

 There will be times that you'll need to pass data to a component as an array (or an object).
 Encoding them as props might work at first but it's kind of cumbersome.
 In order to pass complex data to a component we'll use a *data provider*.
 A *data provider* is a form of *dependency injection* that will allow you to share a set of data across all components within a block.
 This object will be generated whenever you set a `provider` property on the `vueapp` initializer.